-After you save your SSO configuration, you can start using the SSO Login page to login to OpsGenie:
+After you save your SSO configuration, you can start using the Opsgenie Login page to login to Opsgenie:

-While your account has enabled SSO, your users will have to use SSO Login page to login to OpsGenie.
+While your account has enabled SSO, all users in your account will have to use Opsgenie Login page to login to Opsgenie.
 Login attempts with username/password credentials will not work.
-Owner/admin users, however, can still use their passwords to login to OpsGenie, for e.g. troubleshooting problems with the SSO.

 Provisioning new users automatically

 If you have "Provision new users on the first login automatically." setting as enabled, Opsgenie will create and add your users to your account automatically, on their first login via SSO.
 The first login in this case must be initiated in the Identity provider.

 Points on auto-provisioning new users: